 As Loveland grew as a municipality, they also established a lot of popular education systems including the William Loveland College, Colorado Christian University and Aims Community College.
 Loveland is closest to the Fort Collins/Loveland Airport.
 It has general and business services, but as of writing, there are no available commercial flights yet.
 The closest commercial airport is that of Denver International Airport.

-Boyd Lake State Park – Centered around a large lake at the foot of Longs Peak.
+Boyd Lake State Park – This day-use park is entered around a large lake at the foothills of Longs Peak.
+It’s popular for hiking, biking and birding.
+There’s no camping or overnight use.

 - Boyd Lake has over 148 campsites that can accommodate RVs up to 40 feet.